 In 2014 when the new Suzuki DF25 hit the market, it was the very first outboard of its size to incorporate battery-less EFI.
 This enables reliable one- to two-tug starting—for real.
-We tested one for an entire season and never ever had to pull the starter cord a third time.
+We tested one for three entire seasons and rarely had to pull the starter cord more than once.
 EFI also improves fuel efficiency.
 But perhaps the biggest advantage to eliminating the carburetor is that the closed pressurized system doesn’t leave any fuel exposed to the air, which eliminates most of the ethanol issues that plague small carbureted engines.

 Another strong contender in the 25 horsepower class is the Yamaha F25.
 One of our contributors spent a day running the F25 and as you can see in the test and review video, it actually offers peak performance at the top of the RPM range.
 At 5500 RPM it burns a mere 1.8 GPH and on the AlumaCraft Escape 145 test boat, cruised along at 12.1 MPH.
 Most outboards of this size get run for extended periods at or near wide-open throttle, so this high-end efficiency is a big deal.
 On top of that, the F25 has battery-less EFI and weighs 136 pounds, making it the lightest 25 HP outboard currently on the market.